-The Principal Investigator (PI) is responsible for several reporting requirements: (a) UTC project information form, (b) quarterly progress reports and trackers, (c) final research report, and (d) implementation report.
+The Principal Investigator (PI) is responsible for several reporting requirements: (a) UTC project information form, (b) quarterly progress reports and trackers, (c) final research report, (d) technology transfer plan and (e) implementation report.
 These documents are either direct requirements of the UTC grant or otherwise utilized to collect required metrics.

 Please see below for details on each reporting requirement, and please use the templates provided by Tran-SET.

 UTC Project Information Form

 To be submitted within two weeks after project selection.
 After the initial information fields are completed these forms are to be updated every six months.